olemaire/spki/README.md

 **WARNING: the following documentation is not in sync with master - so read it for now as source of inspiration instead of copy/paste reminder...** (and yes, it will be fixed soon -> see ticket 11).

 # Installation & Configuration
-See related flavor ([Bash] and [Perl]) Installation pages: browse the associated directory and have a look at their README file.
+See related flavor Installation pages: browse the associated directory and have a look at their README.md file.

-**SPKI** is designed to ease operations and you will need to configure the default options/fields you want to use in operation mode: this won't take longer than editing a file anyway, and will have to be done only once at initialisation time.
+**SPKI** is designed to ease operations and you will need to configure the default options/fields you want to use in operation mode: this won't take longer than creating and editing a file anyway, and will have to be done only once at initialisation time.

 During this installation and initialisation phase, you will have to decide for the mode you want to run **SPKI**: